 Potential orders can include prohibiting the offender from:

-- Harming or threatening to harm the applicant and the applicant’s relatives;
+• Harming or threatening to harm the applicant and the applicant’s relatives

-- Contacting the applicant or the applicant’s relative;
+• Contacting the applicant or the applicant’s relative

-- Going near the applicant, the applicant’s children, or the applicant’s pets;
+• Going near the applicant, the applicant’s children, or the applicant’s pets

-- Going to the applicant’s residence, work, or the applicant’s children’s school;
+• Going to the applicant’s residence, work, or the applicant’s children’s school

-- Purchasing or possessing a firearm;
+• Purchasing or possessing a firearm

-- Disposing of or transferring property.
+• Disposing of or transferring property

-You must submit an application, a supporting affidavit or declaration, and other forms to the court in the county where you or the offender live.
 After your application is received, the judge will consider the application and decide if you are imminent danger and qualify for a temporary ex parte protective order while you wait for a court date.
 A court can issue an ex parte order right away, without holding a hearing where the offender is present.
 That means your abuser/offender would not be able to argue their side of the story to convince the judge that an order is not warranted.
-The judge’s decision will be based primarily on the information you provide about the situation.
-If the ex parte temporary protective order is not granted, you can still have a hearing on the merits of your claims at a later hearing and still will have an opportunity to convince the judge that you need a protective order.
+The judge’s decision will be based primarily on your information about the situation.
+If the ex parte temporary protective order is not granted, you can still have a hearing on the merits of your claims at a later hearing.
+Still, you will have an opportunity to convince the judge that you need a protective order.

 After the Court considers your request for an ex parte temporary protective order, the court will schedule a hearing where you must present your arguments about why protection is needed.